OpenEnergyPlatform/oeplatform/docs/install/installation.md

 After these steps, a `static` folder inside `oep-website/oeo_viewer/` will be created which includes the results of the `npm run build` command.
 These files are necessary for the oeo-viewer.

-## Next seteps
+## Next steps

-Have a look at the steps discribed in the [Developement & Collaboration](../dev/developement.md) section.
+Have a look at the steps described in the [Development & Collaboration](../dev/developement.md) section.